 Now that you’ve created the event, it’s important to determine what the tasks for the particular event will be.

-With production management tools such as these, users can click on the check marks to update the rest of the team as to what tasks have been completed and which are still outstanding.
+With production management tools, users can click on the check marks to update the rest of the team as to what tasks have been completed and which are still outstanding.

 5. ADD DUE DATES